zhaobaoping/test/BUMO_CTP_Standard.rst

 **Parameter description:**

-to: address of the destination account.
+to: the address of the destination account.

 value: the amount of tokens allowed to be transferred (string).